eranif/codelite/docs/docs/AI/ai.md

 Explain the build errors and suggest fixes.
 ```

-The model will automatically call `Read_the_compiler_build_output`, fetch the log, and then reply with a human-readable explanation and concrete fixes.
+The model will automatically call `ReadCompilerOutput`, fetch the log, and then reply with a human-readable explanation and concrete fixes.

 ---